redsach/redsach.github.io/_pages/pubs.md

 {% include base_path %}

+Publications are in descending order.
+Please check out Google Scholar for more.

 _**Reddy, S. A.**, Pi, X., Forsyth, C., Aruliah, A., Smith, A. (**2025**).
 Predictions of Equatorial Vertical Plasma Drift using TEC data and a Neural Network Model.
 Journal of Geophysical Research: Earth and Space Science, 12, 6, e2024EA004167_

 _Kataoka, R., Nakano, S., Uchino, S., & **Reddy, S. A.** (**2025**).
 Extended red aurora associated with super substorm igniting the October 10, 2024 magnetic storm as revealed by citizen science.
 Earth, Planets and Space, 77(1), 1-9._